-These market updates become dated quickly.
-If you would like to receive Travis' updates as they become available, please fill out the form on the invest page of the Ikigai website, and we will contact you.
+Updates are posted here one month after the distribution date.
+If you would like to receive Travis' updates as they become available, please fill out the form below.

 BTC volumes on reputable exchanges, likely the most accurate measurement of volumes in the space as whole, increased M/M. The trailing 7-day avg volume at the end of February was ~23% higher than the end of January.
 This is encouraging, and a continuation of these increased volumes with flat-to-up prices would be a sign we may have seen the bottom.

 With a few months of hindsight, it may make complete sense that the U-turn on central banks’ monetary policy put the bottom in for crypto.
 Look around at the world – politicians, Wall Street, big tech companies.
 The world needs Distributed Ledger Technology and crypto assets and the potential they bring now more than ever.
 We are in the midst of a Trust Revolution.